-2 Tuesday:
+6 Tuesday:

-Readers' copies of Doctoral dissertations and Master's theses to be submitted to departmental chair by this date for May 2016 graduation.
+Graduate Division of St. John's College of Liberal Arts and Sciences Readers' copies of doctoral dissertations and master's theses for degrees in May 2018 to be submitted to the department chair by this date.

-Last day to apply for fall Comprehensive Examinations.
-Portfolios and E-Portfolios are due in Dean's Office.
+Graduate Division of St. John's College of Liberal Arts and Sciences Last day to apply for spring comprehensive examinations.
+Portfolios and e-portfolios due in Dean's Office.

-Last day to apply for Master's and Doctoral Comprehensive Examinations for Spring 2016.
+The School of Education Final date to apply for Master's Comprehensive Examinations for Spring 2018.